-This book examines the enduring significance of borders in Southern Africa, covering encounters between people, ideas, and things, and the new spatialities and transformations they generate in their historical, social, economic, and cultural contexts.
+This book examines the enduring significance of borders in Southern Africa, covering encounters between people, ideas and matter, and the new spatialities and transformations they generate in their historical, social, economic and cultural contexts.

 Scholars and students of African studies, geography, economics, politics, sociology and border studies will find this book useful.